maple-labs/maple-docs/maple-sdk/usage-guide.md

 Each network has two environments:

-1. **Prod**: The production environment, where the official, stable versions of the contracts are deployed.
+1. **Prod**: The production environment, where the official, stable versions of the contracts and subgraph, API and web application are deployed.
 2. **Dev**: The development environment, where new features or updates are tested before being deployed to the production environment.

 Access addresses from the `addresses` object exported from `maple-js`.
 See a list of available contracts in `src/addresses/*.ts`.